Inter-American Development Bank

 Transparency of climate finance data

-The Inter-American Development Bank has provided the project level data underlying its submission to the MDB joint report in an excel readable format for 2016-2018.
-This represents best practice amongst the Multilateral Development Banks.
-The IDB provides an adequate level of information in its submission to the OECD-DAC (Development Assistance Committee) climate-related development finance database.
+The IDB provided the project level data underlying its submission to the MDB Joint Report on MDB Climate Finance in an Excel readable format for 2016–2021.
+This represents best practice among the MDBs.
+It also follows the MDB Joint Methodology for tracking climate finance for both mitigation and adaptation.
+Moreover, the IDB provides an adequate level of information in its submission to the OECD-DAC (Development Assistance Committee) climate-related development finance database.

 Transparency of financial intermediary lending